Aka Island: Climate

 Summers have extreme oceanographic conditions and about five typhoons approach Akajima every year, especially in early summer.
 The northern monsoon brings strong north winds and large swells from October to April.

 Transport

-Akajima port has a regular ferry service that links the island with neighbouring Zamami and the capital of Okinawa (Naha).
-The Island is also served by a small airstrip on Fukajijima.
-Fukajijima, Gerumajima and Akajima are connected by road bridges.
+Akajima port has a regular ferry service that links the island with neighbouring Zamami and Tokashiki islands, and another one going to Naha (the capital of Okinawa).
+The Island is also served by a small airstrip on Fukaji island.
+Fukaji, Geruma and Aka islands are all connected by road bridges.